AS Cannes

-Association Sportive de Cannes Football (/fr/; commonly referred to as AS Cannes or simply Cannes) is a French association football club based in Cannes.
-The club was formed in 1902 as a sports club and currently plays in the Championnat National 2, the fourth tier of French football.
+Association Sportive de Cannes Football (/fr/; commonly referred to as AS Cannes or simply Cannes) is a French association professional football club based in Cannes.
+The club was formed in 1902 as a sports club and currently play in Ligue 3, the third tier of French football after promotion from the Championnat National 1 in the 2025–26 season.
 Cannes plays its home matches at the Stade Pierre de Coubertin, located within the city.
-The team is managed by Damien Ott.
+The team is managed by Mathieu Chabert.

 The club was one of the founding members of the first division of French football and finished runners-up in the league's inaugural season.
 The club's highest honour to date was winning the Coupe de France in 1932.
 Cannes last played in Ligue 1 in the 1997–98 season and are currently serving the longest stint of any club in the National division, having been in the league since the 2001–02 season.
 The club has most notably served as a springboard for several prominent French football players such as Zinedine Zidane, Patrick Vieira, Johan Micoud, Gaël Clichy, Sébastien Frey and Jonathan Zebina.

 Cannes is known as Les Dragons (The Dragons) and incorporates the nickname into a multitude of club's fixtures, most notably its crest.
 On 21 May 2010, the club unveiled its new logo to its supporters.
 The new logo is similar to the club's previous logo, but is more dynamic with the club's city name and foundation being displayed on the badge.
 The dragon, which is a focal point of the club, is also given a more up-to-date design.